RileyOsborne26/RileyOsborne26.github.io/project1.md

 cd /home/<username>/<project folder>/
 /usr/bin/python /home/<username>/<project folder>/Pedigree_Recreation/main.py
 ```
-replace "<username>" with your user directory and "<project folder>" with the work directory name you chose.
+replace "username" with your user directory and "project folder" with the work directory name you chose.

 For best demonstration results, choose the "/XMLFilesForTest/og 999b120 HL7 2023-11-16-1609.xml" file, which has the most pedigree recreation options.